-Each Cascade Circle Member will have the option to sign the Diversity and Inclusion Mandate Letter (http://materiel.mil.ca/diversity) and share your One Action.
+Each Cascade Circle Member will have the option to sign the Diversity and Inclusion Mandate Letter (http://:materiel.mil.ca/diversity and inclusion mandate letter) and share your One Action.
 This is your chance to apply what you have learned.